fbonhomm/api-go-example/README.md

-# api-go
+# Api-Go-Example
-Api in Go with go-gonic, gorm and testify
+Api example in Go with go-gonic, gorm and testify

 ## Before Usage
 * Create `.env` and `.env.testing` from `.env.example`